grafana/grafana/docs/sources/datasources/azuremonitor/_index.md

 Grafana includes built-in support for Azure Monitor, the Azure service to maximize the availability and performance of your applications and services in the Azure Cloud.
 The Azure Monitor data source supports visualizing data from three Azure services:

-- **Azure Monitor Metrics** to collect numeric data from resources in your Azure account
+- **Azure Monitor Metrics** to collect numeric data from resources in your Azure account.
-- **Azure Monitor Logs** to collect log and performance data from your Azure account, and query using the powerful Kusto Language
+- **Azure Monitor Logs** to collect log and performance data from your Azure account, and query using the powerful Kusto Language.
-- **Azure Resource Graph** to quickly query your Azure resources across subscriptions
+- **Azure Resource Graph** to quickly query your Azure resources across subscriptions.

 This topic explains configuring, querying, and other options specific to the Azure Monitor data source.
 Refer to [Add a data source]({{< relref "add-a-data-source.md" >}}) for instructions on how to add a data source to Grafana.